NEHILChipsJU/adaptation/README.md

-# Adaption in Neuromorphic Chips
+# Adaptation in Neuromorphic Chips

+This repository is part of the EU-funded **NEHIL project** ([NEHIL.eu](https://www.nehil.eu/), Project ID [101194363](https://cordis.europa.eu/project/id/101194363)), which addresses the growing need for more efficient and powerful computing systems by developing new neuromorphic architectures.

-This repository presents an exploration of **conceptors** and the **Conceptor Control Loop (CCL)**, introduced in Pourcel et al. (2024), to enhance the adaptivity of **Reservoir Computing (RC)** systems and to study their potential for **neuromorphic implementations**.
+Within this context, the repository presents an exploration of **conceptors** and the **Conceptor Control Loop (CCL)**, as introduced in Pourcel et al. (2024), to enhance the adaptivity of **Reservoir Computing (RC)** systems and to assess their potential for **neuromorphic implementations**.

-The work aims to demonstrate how conceptors can transcend static projections by adapting online through the CCL, allowing RC systems to dynamically adjust to new temporal patterns, an essential property for robust neuromorphic computation.
+The study demonstrates how conceptors can go beyond static projections by adapting online through the CCL, enabling RC systems to dynamically adjust to new temporal patterns, an essential property for robust neuromorphic computation.

 ---